Ghostly galaxies: accretion-dominated stellar systems in low-mass dark matter halos: Conclusions

 We conclude that the ghost galaxy mechanism is a plausible, even likely formation scenario for a fraction of faint field dwarf galaxies in $\Lambda$CDM.
-Such objects, if they exist, would be the most dark-matter dominated virialized systems that could be probed with stellar kinematics.
+Such objects, if they exist, would be the most dark-matter-dominated virialized systems that could be probed with stellar kinematics.

-\apc{Our findings are related to those of \citet{Ricotti:2022aa}, who examine models for stellar halos built up around dwarf galaxies by the accretion of ultra-faint `reionization fossil' progenitors.
+\apc{Our findings are related to those of \citet{Ricotti:2022aa}, who examine models for stellar halos built up around dwarf galaxies by the accretion of ultrafaint `reionization fossil' progenitors.
 These stellar halos have the same origin as our proposed ghostly galaxies: indeed, they were dubbed `ghostly halos' by \citet{Bovill_Ricotti2011}.
 The important distinction between our work and that reported in \citet{Ricotti:2022aa} is that we specifically consider the formation of stellar halos in systems without in situ star formation, which have not previously been examined separately.
 We also include our consideration of the small (but potentially significant) fraction of accreted progenitors that may form stars after reionization.}

 \apc{\citet{Ricotti:2022aa} discuss the tentative evidence that stellar halos exist around some of the more massive dwarf galaxies in the Local Group.
 They collate observations of surface brightness profiles in six isolated Local Group dwarfs that show outer breaks, suggestive of a stellar halo component.
 As in our work and that of \citet{StellarHalo_Deason_2021}, they find that predictions for the stellar halos of dwarf galaxies are sensitive to the assumed star formation efficiency before reionization.
 Through comparison of their Local Group data to models, they estimate a star formation efficiency for the progenitors before reionization consistent with extrapolation of the abundance matching relation of \citet{Behroozi:2013aa}.
 They also find that the density profiles and scale radii of these halos are similar to those of the stars form in situ in the dwarf galaxies.}